Mitchell te Vrede

-Mitchell te Vrede (born 7 August 1991) is a professional footballer who plays as a striker for Al Dhafra.
-He formerly played for Excelsior, Feyenoord, Heerenveen, Boluspor, NAC Breda, Al-Fateh and Abha.
-Born in the Netherlands, he represents the Suriname national team.
+Mitchell te Vrede (born 7 August 1991) is a professional footballer who plays as a striker for Persian Gulf Pro League club Gol Gohar.
+Born in the Netherlands, he plays for the Suriname national team.

+He formerly played for Excelsior, Feyenoord, Heerenveen, Boluspor, NAC Breda, Al-Fateh, Abha, Al Dhafra and Hatta.

 Club career

 Te Vrede started playing football for AFC in Amsterdam and joined the AZ youth academy in 2008.
 In the 2010–11 season, he was part of the first-team squad, but did not make his debut.
 In 2011 he signed a two-year deal with Excelsior.

 He moved to Feyenoord ahead of the 2012–13 season, where he signed a two-year contract with an option for another two years.
 He mostly acted as a backup to starting striker Graziano Pellè during his time at the club.
 In 2014, the option was triggered by Feyenoord, keeping him at the club for another two years.
 He was a part of Feyenoord's successful 2014–15 UEFA Europa League campaign, where the club would become the group winner in that tournament, partly by winning 2–0 at home against defending title holders Sevilla, after goals from Jens Toornstra and Karim El Ahmadi, and winning 0–3 in the other match against Standard Liège.
 In the knockout phase, Feyenoord managed a 1–1 draw away against Roma.
 Feyenoord lost 1–2 at home, after Te Vrede was sent off.

 In August 2015, Te Vrede signed a two-year contract with Heerenveen, with an option for an extra year.
 It was reported that the Frisian club paid around €500,000 to secure his services.

 In January 2017, he exchanged Heerenveen for Turkish club Boluspor, where he signed a one-and-a-half-year contract.
 On 17 October 2017, it was announced that his contract with Boluspor had been terminated.
 In the winter break of the 2017–18 season, he signed with NAC Breda where he would compete for a starting position with loanee Sadiq Umar.
 In the 2018–19 season, he suffered relegation as a part of the NAC team.
 He afterwards signed with Saudi Arabian club Al-Fateh in June 2019.

 On 11 August 2021, te Vrede joined Abha.
 On 30 July 2022, te Vrede joined Al Dhafra on a free transfer.